This article was updated on 28/07/2023 for clarity and freshness.

 In a rush?
 Here’s the short answer.

 A seafood boil can be served as is, but some great side dishes include mashed potatoes, sourdough bread, mac and cheese, corn on the cob, and popovers.
-For a nutritious choice, brussels sprouts, deviled eggs, coleslaw, asparagus, baked beans, and a salad are deliciously healthy.
+For a nutritious choice, Brussels sprouts, deviled eggs, coleslaw, asparagus, baked beans, or salads are all great.

 What a way to change up your game!